-Medium to fine sand dominated intertidal and subtidal sediments and the total proportions of sand in the intertidal zone were slightly lower than recommended in the CSMP baseline study.
+Medium to fine sand dominated intertidal and subtidal sediments and the total proportions of sand in the intertidal zone were within allowable baseline levels.
 Intertidal and subtidal TOC content were, as in previous seasons, below minimum allowable levels and is indicative of a nutrient-deficient system.
-The concentrations of all trace metals were within acceptable levels, including mercury that displayed concerning concentrations in the previous survey.
+The concentrations of all trace metals apart from iron in subtidal sediments were within acceptable levels.